RamiChaymae01/Smart_Parking/README.md

 ```
 ![alt text](Img/Client.PNG)

+The models are available on Hugging Face at: ChaymaeRami/Smart_Parking.

 The client application: Displays available parking spaces in real time, Allows reservation submission, Interacts with the deployed smart contract